schlpr0k/nu-map/gadget/README.rst

 Umap and nümap were developed based on the Facedancer - it had some advantages over other solutions, and allowed python emulation of USB devices.
-It also enabled any PC to act as a USB device, by only using a small hardware device that speaks over a very common channel with the PC (UART over USB).
+GreatFET One boards running the modern FaceDancer backend now provide the same functionality without a USB-serial bridge, while still enabling any PC to act as a USB device by only using a small hardware device that speaks over a very common channel with the PC (UART over USB).

 However, with nümap, we wanted to decouple the device emulation (e.g. nümap)